cristiano-afonso-da-silva/post-generation/app/config/README.md

 }
 ```

-3. Make sure your fonts are loaded in `/mobile/public/fonts/`
+3. Make sure your fonts are loaded in `/public/fonts/`
-4. Update the font loading in `SlideImageGenerator.tsx` if needed
+4. Update the font loading in `CarouselImageGenerator.tsx` if needed

 ## How to Add New Color Themes

-1. Open `slideThemes.ts`
+1. Open `carouselThemes.ts`
 2. Add a new object to the `COLOR_THEMES` array:

 ```typescript